SkretasLab/ProteoSeeker/README.md

 # 1. Overview
 ## 1.1 Scope of usage
-<p align="justify">ProteoSeeker is a feature-rich metagenomic analysis tool which allows for the identification of novel proteins originating from metagenomes.
+<p align="justify">ProteoSeeker is a feature-rich metagenomic analysis tool for accessible and comprehensive metagenomic exploration.
+It allows for the identification of novel proteins originating from metagenomes.
 These proteins may be part of specified protein families or/and may be subjected to a taxonomy analysis.</p>

 ![ProteoSeeker Overview](images/Figure_1.png)